-Target Audience Group Core message Content Practitioners With FIRE-IN, you will get the latest technology at your fingertips.
-You will be informed of the latest research results, the latest development in standardisation.
-What you get from the project is proportional to your input: the more you give, the more you get.
-(Message relevant to all Target Audience Groups); FIRE-IN is the "One Stop Shop" for Fire and Rescue Innovation, Research and Standardisation Project general information, thematic general information, Thematic Working Groups progress, Draft SRA, SRA RTOs (Research and Technology Organisations) Involvement with FIRE-IN will save costs for R&D and showcase your achievements.
+Target Audience Group Core message Content technology at your fingertips.
+You will be Project general information, thematic general information, Thematic Working Groups progress, Draft SRA, SRA RTOs (Research and Technology Organisations) Involvement with FIRE-IN will save costs for R&D and showcase your achievements.
 With FIRE-IN, the practitioners' needs will be visible and aggregated, with a mid and long term visibility Project general information, information on Common Capability Challenges (CCCs) and Future Capability Challenges (FCCCs), Request for Ideas process and results, Draft SRA, SRA Risk Owners FIRE-IN offers simplified access to state-of- the-art technologies, delivers R&D results based on your expectations.
 You may share to FIRE-IN your expectations concerning capability gaps and find potential solutions Project general information, information on CCCs and FCCCs, Draft SRA, SRA Industries and Services to Industry FIRE-IN will keep you informed on the latest technologies and research and innovation progresses, involvement in the project will help you create a better offer for your clients Project general information, information on CCCs and FCCCs, Draft SRA, SRA Standardisation Bodies With FIRE-IN findings standardisation bodies and their committees can easier address useful issues to develop the market, such as interoperability issues, performance specification for public procurers.
 With that later respect, industry might be interested to develop standardised test protocols to evaluate the performance of technological solutions.
 Project general information, information on Draft SRA, SRA - standardisation recommendations Policy Makers and Programme Owners FIRE-IN will bring latest Fire & Rescue technologies to your doorstep and help you protect infrastructure and lives more efficiently.
 Best of European research and practice in your country/municipality/town.
-Ensuring synergies with other regional priorities such as those that feature in Smart specialisation strategies Project general information, information on Draft SRA, SRA NCPs, other similar/parallel sound methodology works.
-Build your project's projects success on a sound knowledge base.
+Ensuring synergies with other regional priorities such as those that feature in Smart specialisation strategies Project general information, information on Draft SRA, SRA NCPs, other similar/parallel projects You do not need to reinvent the wheel.
+FIRE-IN sound methodology works.
+Build your project's success on a sound knowledge base.
 FIRE-IN will help you to disseminate information on H2020 and FP9 to the Project general information, information on Common Capability Challenges (CCCs) and FCCCs, Request for Ideas process and results, Draft SRA, SRA practitioners, industry, research, standardisation F&R communities and networks General Public We deliver solutions to make the European societies safer!
 It is important to illustrate and to give examples, show success stories!
 Project video, project general information, updates in social networks.